statikfintechllc/Ascend-Institute/GremlinGPT/docs/README.md

 ## Reviewer's Guide

-> *This PR brings the JSON traffic datasets up to date and introduces a new command-line interface under `GremlinGPT/run` for interactive NLP engine access.*

-### Sequence Diagram for CLI Interaction
+### Sequence Diagram for CLI Interaction (Represetation is for the Cli.py for chat, not the App icon interaction.)

 > *For those who dont want to wait on the dashboard to be buttoned and all pieces connedted.*
->

 ```mermaid
 sequenceDiagram
     actor User